 During the various stages of recruitment, we aim to learn as much as possible about the skills and aptitudes of the student.

-Parents meet individually with an admissions officer to learn more about how the school functions, the requirements of the academic programme, the school’s teaching philosophy and the later stages of the recruiting process.
+Parents meet can individually with an admissions officer to learn more about how the school functions, the requirements of the academic programme, the school’s teaching philosophy and the later stages of the recruiting process.
 The decision about whether to take part in those later stages is made after this meeting with the admissions tutor.
 However, this meeting is not mandatory.

 The recruitment process lasts for two days and is conducted over the course of a single weekend.
 Our recruitment (assessment) weekends include:

-- University lectures in English supplemented with tests to check the students’ abilities to learn and understand abstract content, analytical thinking, ability to draw conclusions, and ability to compare data.
+- University lectures in English supplemented with tests to check the students’ abilities to learn and understand new content, analytical thinking, ability to draw conclusions, and ability to compare data.

 - English Language competence testing.